Heart Disease and Coronary Artery Bypass Surgery

 There are several types of heart bypass grafts.
 The surgeon decides which graft(s) to use, based on the location of the blockage, the amount of blockage, and the size of the patient's coronary arteries.

-Radial artery: There are two arteries in the lower part of the arm, the ulnar and radial arteries.
+- Radial artery: There are two arteries in the lower part of the arm, the ulnar and radial arteries.
 Most people receive adequate blood flow to their arm from the ulnar artery alone and will not have any side effects if the radial artery is removed and used as a graft.
 Careful preoperative and intraoperative tests determine if the radial artery can be used.
 If you have certain conditions (such as Raynaud's, carpal tunnel syndrome, or painful fingers in cold air) you may not be a candidate for this type of bypass graft.
 The radial artery incision is in your forearm, about 2 inches from your elbow and ending about 1 inch from your wrist.
-If you have this type of bypass, you will probably be prescribed a medication called a calcium channel blocker for about six months after surgery to help keep the radial artery open.
+If you have this type of bypass, you may be prescribed a medication called a calcium channel blocker for about six months after surgery to help keep the radial artery open.
 Some people report numbness in the wrist after surgery.
 However, long-term sensory loss or numbness is uncommon.

 - The gastroepiploic artery to the stomach and the inferior epigastric artery to the abdominal wall are less commonly used for grafting.